cran/ncdfCF/README.md

 ```

 A function may also return a vector of multiple values, in which case a
-list is returned with a new `CFArray` object for each return value of
+list is returned with a new `CFVariable` object for each return value of
 the function.
 This allows you to calculate multiple results with a
 single call.
 You could write your own function to tailor the
 calculations to your needs.
 Rather than just calculating the daily